AnneHartebrodt/earth-ml-sensitivity/mutations.md

 |sdab544|46.0|KAEVVAGPYAGHDY          |K     |95      |QVQLQESGGGLVQAGGSLRLSCAASGITYSRSTMGWYRQVPGKQRELVSSIRWNGSALYADSVKGRFTISRDNAKNTAYLQMNSLRPEDTAVFYC<mask>AEVVAGPYAGHDYWGQGTQVTVSS                               |N  |QVQLQESGGGLVQAGGSLRLSCAASGITYSRSTMGWYRQVPGKQRELVSSIRWNGSALYADSVKGRFTISRDNAKNTAYLQMNSLRPEDTAVFYCNAEVVAGPYAGHDYWGQGTQVTVSS                               |0.5678333044052124|58.241066  |49.421516|12.241065999999996 |8.81955                |0.7204887221423364 |0           |14      |0.0                 |0.0     |0.0     |K>N      |no                  |
 |sdab546|53.0|ATKLTWYGAYQS            |T     |97      |QVQLQESGGGLVQGGGSLRLSCAASGDTFSRKIMAWFRQAPDKQREGLATIDPDGTMASYADSARGRFTISRDNAKSAVYLQMNSLRPEDTAVYYCA<mask>KLTWYGAYQSWGQGTQVTVSS                                |A  |QVQLQESGGGLVQGGGSLRLSCAASGDTFSRKIMAWFRQAPDKQREGLATIDPDGTMASYADSARGRFTISRDNAKSAVYLQMNSLRPEDTAVYYCAAKLTWYGAYQSWGQGTQVTVSS                                |0.6606288552284241|56.9702    |53.60803 |3.9701999999999984 |3.362169999999999      |0.8468515440028211 |1           |12      |0.08333333333333333 |0.0     |0.0     |T>A      |no                  |

+## Results and conclusions <a name="conclusions"></a>

+Here we showcase how we can use ML to identify in-silico putative mutant nanobodies which are more thermostable compared to wildtype.
+We found more than 30 alternative nanobodies candidates that show to have higher melting temperature based on the TEMPRO dataset.

 Source: `scripts/3_Predict_Thermostable_MutantNanobodies.ipynb`.